-Making personal connections with students early and often will reap benefits not only for your relationship with first-year students, but also for the overall tone of the CAT Community as a whole.
+Making personal connections with students early and often will reap benefits not only for your relationship with first-year students, but also for your CAT Community as a whole.
 One of the most important windows of opportunity to connect with students is during the first three weeks of the semester.
 Here are some concrete ways you might interact with students during the first three weeks of class and beyond:

-- Show up early to class.
-Learn student names and make small talk before the professor arrives. - Send a personal welcome email to each student, welcoming them to K-State and offering assistance with any questions or concerns during their transition. - Find out if you have class near any of the CAT Community students directly before the CAT Class.
+- Start learning names early.
+Ask your professor to see the course roster and begin to learn the names of your students before the first day. - Show up early to class.
+Connect with students and make small talk before the professor arrives. - Send a personal welcome email to each student, welcoming them to K-State and offering assistance with any questions or concerns during their transition. - Find out if you have class near any of the CAT Community students directly before the CAT Class.

 Arrange to meet somewhere and walk over together each day. - Host a campus or residence hall tour for any interested students.
 You could highlight important buildings important to their area of interest or plan a fun tour that highlights your own favorite study or recreation spots on campus.
 Consider scheduling the tour right after class, so students are already gathered. - Arrange an impromptu group event immediately following class or on the same day as the CAT Community course.
 (Ex: "Hey Everyone, I'm going to walk over to the K-State Student Union for buy one, get one free Call Hall ice cream at 3:00.
 Who wants to meet me there?") - Attend a Week of Welcome event with students in your CAT Community.
-Find the schedule of Week of Welcome Activities here: wow.k-state.edu - Organize a game of sand volleyball or ultimate Frisbee at the Rec.
+Find the schedule of Week of Welcome Activities here: wow.k-state.edu.

+- Organize a game of sand volleyball or Ultimate Frisbee at the Rec.
 Set a time and place, and have interested students meet you there. - Going to a club meeting?
-Invite students along with you. ("I'm heading to Parachute Club tonight - anyone interested in coming along?")
+Invite students along with you. ("I'm heading to Parachute Club tonight anyone interested in coming along?")
 Or, attend the Activities Carnival with some of your CAT Community students.
 Help them get signed up for some organizations that interest them. - Host a study or review session in a residence hall lobby near where your students live.
-You can contact the Residence Hall staff to arrange space, or ask a student who lives in the hall to reserve a spot. - Invite students to a lecture or campus event that you're already planning to attend.
-Save a few spaces for them so you can sit together, and try to chat about the event afterwards. - Contact students who habitually miss class.
-Make sure they are okay and doing well, and let them know they are missed during class time. - Set up a weekly "office hour."
+You can contact the residence hall staff to arrange space, or ask a student who lives in the hall to reserve a spot. - Invite students to a lecture or campus event that you're already planning to attend.
+Save a few spaces for them so you can sit together, and try to chat about the event afterward. - Contact students who habitually miss class.
+Make sure they are OK and doing well, and let them know they are missed during class time. - Set up a weekly office hour.
 This doesn't need to be formal you might simply hang out at the Union during the same hour every week.
 Tell students exactly where you'll be and invite them to visit with questions or concerns.
 (Note: some LAs find that scheduling personal appointments with students once or twice during the semester is more successful.
 If you host regular office hours, choose a time when many students in your CAT class are available and advertise often!)